thebraingamelab/BetterGameTemplate/README.md

-# Resizer
+# Better Game Template
-Canvas resizing library + template
+Includes game UI and responsive canvas resizing library
 <br/><br/><br/>

-# Documentation - Useful Functions
+# Resizer Documentation - Useful Functions

 ### `resizer.init()`
 Initializes the Resizer for use.
 It also performs one execution of resizing code if necessary, and begins the DOM 'resize' event listener.